IBM/ibm_zos_zosmf/docs/source/modules/zmf_file_copy.rst

                   "The target USS file /etc/profile is updated successfully."

-                  "No data is copied since the target USS file /etc/profile exists and file_force is set to False."
+                  "No data is copied since the target USS file /etc/profile already exists and file_force is set to False."